Back to Blog

 Agustinus Theodorus April 9, 2026 Updated April 13, 2026 3 min read

-FireHydrant was one of the better incident management platforms before Freshworks acquired them in December 2025.
+FireHydrant was one of the better incident management platforms before it agreed to be acquired by Freshworks in December 2025.
+The deal closed in January 2026.
 The product still works, the team is still building, but the acquisition context matters if you’re evaluating it for a multi-year commitment.

 We didn’t build an incident management platform.
 We built an investigation tool.
 The overlap is smaller than you’d think.